marcelocoelho/4.031/README.md

 ## 4. Add a Breadboard

+***Correction: You should connect your Arduino Nano to the breadboard and attach the breadboard to the roadkill panel***

 Add a breadboard to your 'roadkill' so you can add a button and LED to your prototype.
 Bring 5V and GND to the breadboard rails.

 If you haven't used a breadboard before, there is a great tutorial from Sparkfun here: https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all